 Get rid of an itch in your throat by scratching your ear.

+When the nerves in the ear get stimulated, they create a reflex in the throat that causes a muscle spasm, which cures the itch.
 “When the nerves in the ear are stimulated, it creates a reflex in the throat that can cause a muscle spasm.”says Scott Schaffer, M.D., president of an ear, nose, and throat specialty center in Gibbsboro, New Jersey

 Trouble hearing someone at a party or on the phone, use your right ear.

 Your right ear is better at picking up rapid speech.
 But, the left is better at picking up music tones.

 This is according to a study done by researchers at the UCLA David Geffen School of Medicine: You can read the full article here.
 Left and Right Ears Not Created Equal as Newborns Process Sound, UCLA/University of Arizona Scientists Discover

 If you need to relieve yourself badly

 But you’re not anywhere near a bathroom, fantasize about relations.
 That preoccupies your brain and distracts it.

 Next time the doctor’s going to give you an injection, cough as the needle is going in.